 Pumpkin is such a versatile ingredient.
 It’s great for both savory and sweet dishes alike.
-And much like applesauce, can be used as a substitute for a portion of the fat (ie. butter/oil/etc.) in a recipe.
-It adds moisture and a warm flavor depth especially when paired with autumn spices such as cinnamon or nutmeg.
+Much like applesauce, it can be used as a substitute for a portion of the fat (ie. butter/oil/etc.) in a recipe.
+It adds moisture and a warm flavor, especially when paired with autumn spices such as cinnamon or nutmeg.

 Canned Pumpkin Puree

-But if you’d like to make your own you can find a simple recipe online with a quick google search.
-All it is a combination of cinnamon, ginger, nutmeg, allspice, and cloves.
-So grab that can of pumpkin puree (or make your own) and let’s bake some pumpkin spice donuts!
+But if you’d like to make your own you can find a simple recipe online with a quick Google search.
+It combines cinnamon, ginger, nutmeg, allspice, and cloves.
+So grab that can of pumpkin puree (or make your own) and let’s bake some gluten-free pumpkin spice donuts!